 The Byzantine Period lasted until the middle of the 7th century, when the Arabs entered Damascus and established the Umayyad Empire.

 During this Period, Syria was the front line defence of the Byzantine Empire against the Persians.

-Continuous military pressure on this important defence line eventually lead to a weakened grip that allowed the Arabs to take over in Syria.
+Continuous military pressure on this important defence line eventually lead to a weakened grip which allowed the Arabs to take over Syria.